 Choose a strip-resistant screw drive: While it’s not always possible to switch out one drive for another, if you have a few options, choose the screw head least likely to strip.
 A drive with more points of contact will provide a better grip for the screwdriver.
 A square drive and a Phillips drive offer four points of contact, making them less likely to strip than a slotted screw.
 Hex and Torx screws both offer six points of contact, reducing the likelihood of stripping compared to Phillips and square drives.

 Align with the axis: Hold your screwdriver perfectly straight, in line with the screw at a 90-degree angle from the medium you are screwing into.

 How to Avoid Stripping Screws With a Power Drill

-You can prevent your power drill or impact driver from stripping screws using these tips:
+You can prevent your power drill from stripping screws using these tips:

 Pre-drill your holes: You can also use a pilot hole with a power drill.
 Create a hole that’s the same depth as your screw and slightly thinner than its shank.

 Use new drill bits: Worn drill bits are more likely to slip out of place.
 As they continue to spin, they’ll wear down the screw’s drive.
 Using a new drill bit provides a secure fit to prevent slippage.